Alicia Elena Pérez Duarte: Career

-Pérez-Duarte opened her own legal firm in 1977 and mainly dealt with clients in civil cases and family law.
-In 1983, she was also hired to work in the Instituto de Investigaciones Jurídica (Legal Research Institute) of UNAM.
-In addition to her private practice, Pérez-Duarte taught general law at the preparatory school "Colegio Montaignac", legal theory and practices at the Universidad Intercontinental, and civil law at UNAM.
+Pérez Duarte opened her own legal firm in 1977 and mainly dealt with clients in civil cases and family law.
+In 1983, she was also hired to work in the Instituto de Investigaciones Jurídica (Legal Research Institute) of the UNAM.
+In addition to her private practice, Pérez Duarte taught general law at the Colegio Montaignac preparatory school, legal theory and practices at the Universidad Intercontinental, and civil law at the UNAM.
 In 1988, she was contacted by a friend to become the legal representative of Chavela Vargas, an iconic singer who was an alcoholic and was in danger of being swindled by her record label.
 Pérez became Vargas' legal representative from that time until her death and the two had a romantic relationship that lasted for almost a decade.
-The two women lived together for four of those years with Pérez-Duarte's two children.
+The two women lived together for four of those years with Pérez Duarte's two children.

-In 1992, along with other feminist scholars, Pérez-Duarte founded the Programa Universitario de Estudios de Género (PUEG, University Program for Gender Studies) at the National Autonomous University of Mexico.
+In 1992, along with other feminist scholars, Pérez Duarte founded the Programa Universitario de Estudios de Género (PUEG, University Program for Gender Studies) at the National Autonomous University of Mexico.
 That year, she was also appointed to serve as the legal director of public services for civil and family matters in the Attorney General's office.
 In 1993, she was appointed as the Numerary Magistrate of the Supreme Tribunal of Justice of the Federal District.
 During her tenure, she was active in the fight against femicide and violence against women.
 Her activism led to appointments as Mexico's delegate to the Pan American Health Organization, the United Nations Development Programme, the World Organisation Against Torture, as well as other international and multi-national organizations striving for equality and the right to live violence-free.

-Peréz-Duarte was appointed to serve as the technical secretary of the Senate Monitoring Commission for femicides in Ciudad Juárez between 2003 and 2005.
+Peréz Duarte was appointed to serve as the technical secretary of the Senate Monitoring Commission for femicides in Ciudad Juárez between 2003 and 2005.
 In 2006 became the special prosecutor for crimes and acts of violence toward women.
-Among the cases investigated were the allegations of kidnapping and torture of Lydia Cacho in Cancun; a child pornography ring that was operating in Cancun, Chihuahua, Mexicali, and Tijuana; and the rape by police on a group of women in San Salvador Atenco.
+Among the cases investigated were the allegations of kidnapping and torture of Lydia Cacho in Cancún; a child pornography ring that was operating in Cancún, Chihuahua, Mexicali, and Tijuana; and the rape by police on a group of women in San Salvador Atenco.
 After serving twenty-two months, she resigned from the post because of bureaucratic delays and politically motivated exonerations or dismissals.
-Resigning from public service, Peréz returned to UNAM in 2008 and was appointed as the Leandro Azuara Pérez Chair in the law faculty.
+Resigning from public service, Peréz returned to the UNAM in 2008 and was appointed as the Leandro Azuara Pérez Chair in the law faculty.